-The winter in Boston has been brutal this year, to say the least.
-Record breaking snow – quips every Bostonian about it.
-Supriya and I had been longing for the warm weather to arrive and when it did, we made plans to use the first ‘summer’ long weekend in the US to pack our bags again.
-This time around, we packed all the camping essentials, made reservations (including our first Airbnb stay) and hit the road to drive five hours north of Boston.
-We visited a state at the highest end of the east coast called Maine.
+Winters in Boston can be brutal.
+Supriya and I had been longing for the warm weather and when it did arrive, we made plans to use the first summer long weekend in the US to pack our bags again.
+This time around, we packed all our camping essentials, made reservations (including at our first Airbnb stay), and hit the road to drive five hours north of Boston to visit Acadia National Park.
+Acadia National Park is located in Maine, a state at the highest end of the US east coast.

 The idea was to get away from routine city life and get up close to nature.
 We couldn’t think of a better spot in the woods that would be accessible from Boston.
 Also, camping turns out to be way cheaper than staying in closed rooms at hotels, so that is a big plus too!